Michele Hunter on the Issues

 Public Safety

 We need to repeal HB3653, the so-called Safe-T Act.
 In fact, this bill has made us less safe, and it is designed to be easy on criminals.
 We cannot tie the hands of law enforcement and pretend that somehow, we will be safer.
 HB3653 needs to be repealed.
+Since the implementation of this bill the 54thDistrict has seen an uptick in crime and the release of many criminals who should be in jail.

 The State Budget